briansune/rtw88-hw/README.md

 ### This repository is aim to provide RTW88 Community Driver Hardware Support Status

+## iperf3 @ AP/STA test explain

+Bluetooth speaker is used to trigger possible warning/error messages.

+HOW TO DO: During the iperf3 test disconnect and reconnect the Bluetooth device and play music.

 ## Known Issue

 2.4G WIFI band could be disturbed by nearby Bluetooth Devices and possible ZigBee Devices as well!